 When you live in one of most beautiful cities on earth, it’s not hard to find ways to make your future more exciting, fulfilling, and fun.
 We asked the Cape Town Tourism team to name some of the things they’d love to do before the year is over.
-Here is a list of 52 things to do in Cape Town in 2020—one for every week—to make it your most memorable year yet.
+Here is a list of things to do in Cape Town in 2021.

 For discounts and free entry to loads of Cape Town’s top attractions, get your City Pass now!